oracle/node-oracledb/doc/src/api_manual/sodacollection.rst

         * - Callback Function Parameter
           - Description
         * - Error ``error``
           - If ``insertOne()`` succeeds, ``error`` is NULL.
 If an error occurs, then ``error`` contains the error message.
         * - SodaDocument ``document``
           - A result :ref:`SodaDocument <sodadocumentclass>` that is useful for finding the system generated key and other metadata of the newly inserted document.

-            |br| Note for performance reasons, ``document`` will not have
-            document content and cannot itself be passed directly to SODA insert or replace methods.
+            Note for performance reasons, ``document`` will not have document content and cannot itself be passed directly to SODA insert or replace methods.

 .. method:: sodaCollection.save()